 Going Beyond Basic Transcription

-Great dictation isn’t just about turning speech into text—it’s about staying in control of your document without interrupting your flow.
-Paraspeech understands commas, periods, question marks, and other basic punctuation automatically, so you can speak naturally and see clean, properly formatted text appear instantly.
+Great dictation isn’t just about turning speech into text - it’s about staying in control of your document without interrupting your flow.
+Paraspeech understands commas, periods, question marks, and other basic punctuation automatically, so you can speak naturally and see clean, properly formatted text appear quickly.

 But it doesn’t stop there.
 You can also speak punctuation and formatting cues directly, and Paraspeech will insert them exactly where you intend.